Denis Smith (footballer, born 1947)

 He began his management career at York City in May 1982, having played for the club on loan the previous season.
-He led the club to the Fourth Division title in 1983–84, totalling five seasons at the club.
+He led the club to the Fourth Division title in 1983–84, totalling five seasons.
 He took charge of Sunderland in May 1987, and took the club to the Third Division title in 1987–88, before getting the club promoted from the Second Division in 1989–90.
 Dismissed by Sunderland in December 1991, he took charge at Bristol City three months later.
-He steered the club away from relegation in 1992–93, but was dismissed in January 1993 after falling out with the club's directors.
+He steered the club away from relegation in 1992–93 but was dismissed in January 1993 after falling out with the club's directors.
 He was appointed manager of Oxford United in September 1993 and, although unable to avoid relegation in 1993–94, led the club to promotion from the Second Division in 1995–96.
 He switched clubs to West Bromwich Albion in December 1997, remaining in charge for two-and-a-half seasons before being dismissed in July 1999.

-He returned to manage Oxford in February 2000, and steered the club away from relegation in 1999–2000 before resigning in October 2000.
-In October 2001 he was appointed manager of Wrexham, but was unable to steer the club away from relegation in 2001–02.
-He won promotion from the Third Division at the first attempt in 2002–03, but Wrexham entered administration in December 2004 and the resulting points deduction saw them relegated once more.
-Despite the financial problems he managed the club to the Football League Trophy title in 2005, in addition to two successive FAW Premier Cup wins in 2002 and 2003.
+He returned to manage Oxford in February 2000 and helped them to avoid relegation in 1999–2000 before resigning in October 2000.
+In October 2001, he was appointed manager of Wrexham, who were relegated in 2001–02.
+He won promotion from the Third Division at the first attempt in 2002–03.
+Wrexham entered administration in December 2004, and the resulting points deduction saw them relegated once more.
+Despite the financial problems, he managed the club to the Football League Trophy title in 2005, in addition to two successive FAW Premier Cup wins in 2002 and 2003.
 He was dismissed in January 2007, months after the club exited administration.
 He married in October 1967 and has three children.

 Early life

 Denis Smith was born in Meir, Stoke-on-Trent, the second youngest of seven siblings.
-At just three years old he formed his own gang, stating in his autobiography that "if we wanted to play in the sandpit we played in the sandpit", and continued to lead his gang through junior and senior years at Sandon Road Junior School.
-Despite being involved with gangs since his early childhood he grew out of the culture by the age of ten, and as a teenager formed friendships outside of his local council estate.
+At just three years old, he formed his own gang, stating in his autobiography that "if we wanted to play in the sandpit we played in the sandpit", and continued to lead his gang through junior and senior years at Sandon Road Junior School.
+Despite being involved with gangs since his early childhood he grew out of the culture by the age of ten, and as a teenager, formed friendships outside of his local council estate.
 He turned down the chance to sit the eleven plus exam as local grammar school Longton High was a rugby-playing school, and so instead attended Queensbury Road School, with whom he won the Stoke Schools Trophy; he also played for the Stoke-on-Trent Schoolboys (who were coached by former England international Dennis Wilshaw).
 At the age of 15 he became Staffordshire County boxing champion.